v4for/v4for.github.io/README.md

 https://ph4xus.github.io (doent always have the latest updates)

-https://vafor-it.vercel.app (only some games work, use with caution)

 IMPORTANT set up redirects for vercel so games can actaully load UIX work for settings and bypases page.
 DO NOT USE VERCEL.

 TODO section.
-add more bypasses +  and last thign is desigin and make a download your progress button and loader.
+last thign is desigin and make a download your progress button and loader.

+Check out my north korea repo, stuff i cant do with google adsense us on there.